-The implementation of the accelerated phase out schedule for HCFCs has been challenging task, especially the Stage-I targets, the 2013 freeze and 10% reduction in 2015, in emerging economies like India where there is a growth in the use of these chemicals in RAC manufacturing, foam manufacturing, RAC servicing and other fields to cater the needs of growing industrialization and GDP of the country as well as availability of technically proven, economically viable and environment friendly technologies.
-The annual consumption growth of these chemicals is in the range of 10% to 15%.
-In actual sense, this was expected to be the phase-out targets of 30% to 40% by 2015 which is guite significant reduction in a very short time frame.
-This necessitated a long term vision and planning to successfully meet the obligations of phasing-out the HCFCs as per the accelerated phase-out schedule of the Montreal Protocol.
+The implementation of the accelerated phase out schedule for HCFCs was a challenging task, especially the Stage-I targets, the 2013 freeze and 10% reduction in 2015, in emerging economies like India where there was growth in the use of these chemicals.
+These chemicals are widely used in various applications including RAC manuf actur ing, foam manufacturing, RAC servicing and other sectors.
+There was a lack of availability of technically proven, economically viable and environment friendly technologies.
+The annual consumption growth of these chemicals has been in the range of 10% to 15%.
+In actual sense, this amounted to phase-out of 30% to 40% by 2015, which was quite significant reduction in a very short time frame.
+This necessitated a long term vision and planning to successfully meet the obligations of the accelerated phaseout schedule of HCFCs.

-Based on the decision of the 19th MOP, the Ex- Com of the MLF initiated discussions on guidelines for preparing HCFC Phase-out Management Plan (HPMP) and policy guidelines for determining the costs for phasing out of HCFCs in different applications.
-The 54th Ex-Com vide its decision 54/39 approved the guidelines for preparation of HPMP in Article 5 Parties.
-The 60th Ex-Com held in April 2010 finalized the guidelines for phase-out of HCFCs except for the production sector which is still under consideration.
+Based on the decision of the 19th MOP, the Ex-Com of the MLF initiated discussions on guidelines for preparing HCFC Phase-out Management Plan (HPMP) Stage-I and policy guidelines for determining the costs for phasing out of HCFCs in different applications.
+The 54th Ex-Com vide its decision 54/39 approved the guidelines for preparation of HPMP Stage-I in Article 5 Parties.
+The 60th Ex-Com held in April 2010 finalized the guidelines for phase-out of HCFCs, except for the production sector which is still under consideration by the Ex-Com of the MLF.

-Considering the future activities relating to phase-out of HCFC production and consumption in India to meet the compliance target as per the accelerated phase-out schedule, the ESC of the MoEF&CC at its 33rd meeting held on 21st November, 2007 decided to involve the World Bank, UNDP, UNEP, UNIDO, bilateral agencies like Government of Germany and France etc. implementing agencies implementation of accelerated phase-out production and consumption of HCFCs in the country.
+Considering the future activities relating to phase-out of HCFC production and consumption in India to meet the compliance target as per the accelerated phase-out schedule, the ESC of the MoEF&CC at its 33rd meeting held on 21st November, 2007 decided to involve the World Bank, UNDP, UNEP, UNIDO, bilateral agencies like Government of Germany and France etc. implementing agencies for as the implementation of accelerated phase-out production and consumption of HCFCs in the country.
 UNDP has been designated as Lead Implementing Agency for HCFC phase-out in consumption sector.
 Accordingly, all the agencies have included activities to phase-out HCFCs in their respective business plans for triennium 2009-2011, 2012-2014 as well as for the triennium 2015-2017.